bhits/document-validator/README.md

 + [Oracle Java JDK 8 with Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 + [Docker Engine](https://docs.docker.com/engine/installation/) (for building a Docker image from the project)

+### Structure

+This project contains a [**parent** `pom.xml` file](document-validator/pom.xml) that aggregates two web service projects.
+One of these web services is for C-CDA R1 and the other one is for C-CDA R2 validation.

 ### Commands